Red Barked Tree: Writing and recording

 However, one week before recording was due to start, a dearth of material became apparent: "I had four songs written, because that was all the lyrics I had from Graham.
 And I realized I wasn't getting any more words out of him.
 So I had to write a song a day so there was enough.
 Graham came with a couple of things but there was no way he would come with enough songs to fill out the rest of the record.
-So, I took an instant editorial decision about what was going to happen.
-Some of those words stayed and some of those words got worked on by Graham and me.
-That was it basically."
+So I took an instant editorial decision that was what was going to happen.
+Some of those words stayed, and some of those words got worked on by Graham and me.
+That was it, basically."
 The band worked on more than a dozen songs, dropping those that were not "working quite well enough".
-Many of the songs were recorded in a single take-- the band playing as a threesome: "You have to understand, as a three-piece, we'd very rarely played together. [...]
-So [for Red Barked Tree,] I thought, "Let's see how it goes in the studio."
-We worked with an engineer that we'd never worked with before who was Irish.
-We did "Moreover," and after we were done playing he came in and said: "You make a big fookin' noise for three."
+Many of the songs were recorded in a single take, the band playing as a threesome: "You have to understand, as a three-piece, we'd very rarely played together. [...]
+So [for Red Barked Tree,] I thought, 'Let's see how it goes in the studio.'
+We worked with an engineer that we'd never worked with before, who was Irish.
+We did 'Moreover,' and after we were done playing, he came in and said, 'You make a big fookin' noise for three.'"
 The band felt vindicated.
-Newman then worked through spring at his Swim Studio, putting the tracks together, and after a further two-day session in June at Press Play Studios in London, the tracks were again worked on by Newman at Swim.
+Newman then worked through spring at his Swim studio, putting the tracks together, and after a further two-day session in June at Press Play Studios in London, the tracks were again worked on by Newman at Swim.
 By October, the mixing of the album was completed.

 Release

-The album was released digitally on 20 December 2010 and in CD format on 10 January 2011 on the band's Pinkflag label.
+The album was released digitally on 20 December 2010, and in CD format on 10 January 2011, on the band's Pinkflag label.
 It was Wire's twelfth studio album, their third since the turn of the millennium, and the second since the departure of Gilbert.
-The Wire website pinkflag.com, announced that the first 2,000 mail order customers for Red Barked Tree would also receive a free copy of Strays-- a bonus EP featuring new studio recordings of the songs "Underwater Experiences", "He Knows", "German Shepherds" and "Boiling Boy".
+The Wire website, pinkflag.com, announced that the first 2,000 mail order customers for Red Barked Tree would also receive a free copy of Strays, a bonus EP featuring new studio recordings of the songs "Underwater Experiences", "He Knows", "German Shepherds" and "Boiling Boy".
 In 2020, the four tracks were included on the 10:20 album.

-While it took the band three months to come up with a title for their last album they almost immediately agreed on naming the current record Red Barked Tree.
-According to Lewis, the cover artwork by Jon Wozencroft based on a photograph showing a detail of an untitled work by Arte Povera artist Jannis Kounellis reflects the idea of alchemy as a quest for knowledge.
+While it had taken the band three months to come up with a title for their previous album, Object 47, they almost immediately agreed on naming the current record Red Barked Tree.
+According to Lewis, the cover artwork by Jon Wozencroft – based on a photograph showing a detail of an untitled work by Arte Povera artist Jannis Kounellis – reflects the idea of alchemy as a quest for knowledge.